-You are invited to step back in time and join NPS volunteers and staff at the McLoughlin House for a very special demonstration series featuring crafts that were popular in the early to middle years of Queen Victoria's reign.
+You are invited to step back in time and join NPS volunteers and staff at the McLoughlin House for a very special demonstration series each year, featuring handcrafts and art techniques that were popular during Queen Victoria's reign.

-Each month, our demonstrations feature a different type of art or craft - some that are currently popular, and some that have nearly been forgotten.
-Most of the demonstrations include hands-on opportunities for you to try something that is new to you!
-All of them will be entertaining, interesting, and educational, and all programs are free of charge.
-For more information, call (503) 656-5146.
+Each month in the spring and summer, our demonstrations feature a different type of art or craft - some that are still done, and some that have nearly been forgotten.
+Most of the demonstrations include a hands-on component.
+All programs are free of charge.

 For more information, please visit our Calendar or contact staff on Fridays and Saturdays at the McLoughlin House at 503-656-5151.